 Early History of the Straight family

-Another 161 words (12 lines of text) covering the years 1621, 1689, 1625, 1696, 1621, 1679 and 1687 are included under the topic Early Straight History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Straight research.
+Another 81 words (6 lines of text) covering the years 1621, 1689, 1600, 1666, 1625, 1696, 1621, 1679, 1650, 1670, 1650, 1653, 1653, 1624 and 1680 are included under the topic Early Straight History in all our PDF Extended History products and printed products wherever possible.

 Straight Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Straight has been spelled many different ways, including Street, Streat, Strethe, Strete and others.

 Early Notables of the Straight family (pre 1700)

-Another 46 words (3 lines of text) are included under the topic Early Straight Notables in all our PDF Extended History products and printed products wherever possible.
+Another 97 words (7 lines of text) are included under the topic Early Straight Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Straight family to Ireland